Supplement: ODE Plugin Explanation¶

 dJointAttach(jointID, bodyID, parentBodyID);

-// Connects the parent link and the link itself.
+// Connect parent link and self link.

 dJointSetHingeAnchor(jointID, o.x(), o.y(), o.z());